By Sandy Bornstein

 Sandy Bornstein is an award-winning travel and lifestyle writer.
 May This Be the Best Year of Your Life, is a resource for people contemplating an expat lifestyle and living outside their comfort zone.

-In the fall of 2022, 100 Things to Do in Boulder Before You Die will be published by Reedy Press.
-Connect with Sandy at thetravelingbornsteins.com.
+In the Fall of 2022, 100 Things to Do in Boulder Before You Die was published by Reedy Press.
+Follow her travels at thetravelingbornsteins.com.